Wyatt Earp: Saloon ownership and gambling

 In November 1901, at age 40, Sadie got pregnant again, and she and Wyatt decided to leave Alaska.
 They sold their interest in the Dexter to their partner, Charlie Hoxie.

 Wyatt and Sadie left Alaska on board the SS Roanoke and arrived in Los Angeles at the Hollenbeck Hotel on December 13, 1901.
 They had an estimated US$80,000, a relative fortune.
 Sadie miscarried and lost the baby.

-Three months later, in February 1902, they arrived in Tonopah, Nevada, known as the "Queen of the Silver Camps", where silver and gold had been discovered in 1900 and a boom was under way.
-Wyatt and Sadie opened the Northern Saloon in Tonopah and he served as a deputy U.S. marshal under Marshal J.F.
-Emmitt.
-His saloon, oil, and copper mining interests produced some income for a period.
+Three months later, in February 1902, they arrived in Tonopah, Nevada, known as the "Queen of the Silver Camps", where silver and gold had been discovered in 1900.
+When they arrived, they had to endure a two-week blizzard.
+They soon learned unemployment was high, and many residents had already moved on.

-After Tonopah's gold strike waned, they moved in 1905 to Goldfield, Nevada, where his brother Virgil and his wife were living.
+Wyatt and Josie persevered, and within a few months, he and Al Martin opened the Northern Saloon.
+Earp hauled ore and supplies for the Tonopah Mining Company to the Carson and Colorado Railroad depots at Sodaville and Candelaria.
+He was briefly appointed Deputy U.S. Marshal in Tonopah under Marshal J.F.
+Emmitt, but his duties were limited to serving papers to defendants in federal court cases.

+Disappointed with future prospects in Tonopah, they sold their interests in the summer of 1903.
+They prospected in the desert around Silver Peak, Esmeralda County, and wintered in Los Angeles.
+They staked three claims in the Palmetto Mountains but never found anything of value.
+They visited his brother Virgil and his wife in 1905 in Goldfield, Nevada, where Virgil had become an Esmeralda County deputy sheriff.
 Tex Rickard was also already there and had opened a second Northern Saloon.
-He hired Wyatt as a pit boss.
+He briefly hired Wyatt as a pit boss.

 Wyatt also staked mining claims just outside Death Valley and elsewhere in the Mojave Desert.
-In 1906 he discovered several deposits of gold and copper near the Sonoran Desert town of Vidal, California, on the Colorado River and filed more than 100 mining claims near the Whipple Mountains.
-While in Los Angeles, they lived in at least nine small Los Angeles rentals as early as 1885 and as late as 1929, mostly mid year.
+In 1906 he discovered several deposits of gold and copper in the Whipple Mountains near the Sonoran Desert town of Vidal, California, on the Colorado River and filed more than 100 mining claims His saloon, oil, and copper mining interests produced some income for a period.
+While in Los Angeles, they lived in at least nine small Los Angeles rentals as early as 1885 and as late as 1929, mainly during the summer.